ajacksified/ajacksified.github.com/_posts/2012-01-09-javascript.markdown

 Protip: learn Scheme.
 Try out [MIT's free online courses](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/).
 Then come back and try out Javascript again.

-I went through this page.
+I went through this phase.
 I learned Javascript, and used it for horrific DOM manipulations.
 Then I learned C#.
 I went through a phase where everything was an object, everything was namespaced.
 Then I learned Scheme, and bounced around in Python and Ruby a bit.
 And once you've grasped procedural, functional, and